open-telemetry/opentelemetry-operator/docs/api.md

 PodSecurityContext holds pod-level security attributes and common container settings.
+Some fields are also present in container.securityContext.
+Field values of container.

 <table>
     <thead>